İlkay Dikmen

+Biography

-She was born to Atilla and İlknur Dikmen in Izmir.
+She was born to Atilla and İlknur Dikmen in İzmir.
 She has a younger brother Eray.

 In 1992, she became the Turkish champion in her age group in the 100 m and 200 m breaststroke, the 100 m backstroke, the 100 m freestyle and the 200 m individual medley events.
 She swam in the swimming team of Fenerbahçe during the last two years of high school.